GoodMorningA1i/SwiftUI-Animations/README.md

 ## Acknowledgements

 This project is from a tutorial series provided by Hacking With Swift.
 The tutorial series is called 100 Days of SwiftUI.
-Part 3 introduces challenges where I made additions with my own code.

 - Part 1: https://www.hackingwithswift.com/100/swiftui/32
 - Part 2: https://www.hackingwithswift.com/100/swiftui/33